 One of the great things about the modern era we live in is that anyone can now publish a book.
 If you choose to self-publish, you can make your book available to anyone in the world with an Internet connection.
 That’s pretty cool!
 This post will tell you how to self-publish a book.

 Before you make any rash decisions about how to publish, it’s advisable to take a moment, learn about how this whole process works, and then decide how to proceed with all the facts at your disposal.

 You have two main options: traditional publishing and self-publishing.

-I’ve published books both ways.
+I’ve both traditionally published and self-published my books.
 Penguin traditionally published my Jacob Wonderbar trilogy, and I opted to self-publish my guide to writing a novel: How to Write a Novel: 47 Rules for Writing a Stupendously Awesome Novel That You Will Love Forever.

 Nearly all of the books you see on bookstore shelves were published by a traditional publisher.
 If you want to go traditional, here’s a post that can help:

 Not sure whether you want to go traditional or self-publish?
 Here are some posts that will help:

 - Should you self-publish or traditionally publish?
 7 questions to ask yourself